-The descriptions below link to resources related to each of the curriculum’s six units, as well as information about available assessments.
+The descriptions below relate to each of the curriculum’s six units, as well as information about available assessments.
 To learn more about the curriculum you can browse the ECS groups or join the ECS Open Group—which is a new group for all ECS teachers (regardless of your project or geographic location) to come together and talk all things ECS!

 - Human computer interaction: In this unit students are introduced to the concepts of computer and computing while investigating the major components of computers and the suitability of these components for particular applications.

 - Problem solving: This unit provides students with opportunities to become “computational thinkers” by applying a variety of problem-solving techniques as they create solutions to problems that are situated in a variety of contexts